Things to try:

 - (optional) Download and install Driver Sweeper or its successor, Driver Fusion.
 Launch it -> select ASUS Sound -> press Analyse -> press Clean -> Restart.

 You need to reconfigure the ASIO device output in the preferences of the audio application you are using.

 The easiest way is to launch the Asus Xonar Audio Center (Start->All Programs -> Uni Xonar Driver) and change it from there.

 Alternatively, you can download the Standalone Apps package listed in the main UNi Xonar Page, and use the applications you want to change the settings.
 This is recommended so that you don’t get a increase in DPC latency or other system interferences with the launch of Asus Xonar Audio Center.

-- On Win Vista/7/8 it works if you set this settings in Asus/Cmedia Audio Panel: set audio channels to 2 and analog output to 5.1 speakers.
+- In Asus/Cmedia audio panel set the audio channels to 2 and analog output to 5.1 speakers.
 Caution: it won’t work if you set audio channels to 6 and analog out to 5.1.
-By selecting this your Windows and other applications will output the sound from 2.0 format to 5.1 speakers and not 5.1 format to 5.1 speakers.
+By using this settings your Windows and other applications will output the sound from 2.0 format to 5.1 speakers and not 5.1 format to 5.1 speakers.

-An alternative for enabling stereo upmix is to enable Dolby Pro Logic IIx and this should upmix the the 2 channel signal to all the speakers.
-Enabling GX in order to have a working stereo upmix in Win Vista/7/8 is not recommend because of the crashes and issues that arise because of GX (see Q&A 11).
+Caution: Enabling GX in order to have a working stereo upmix in Win Vista/7/8/10 is not recommend because of the crashes and issues that arise because of GX (see Q&A 11).